 The crowd began to cheer for Eddie as he stood at the top of the ski jump, prepared for the biggest jump of his life.
 Eddie and the world took a collective deep breath as he stood atop the 90m slopes hoping to wow the world.
 But he would have to land this jump.

-In the 2000’s Eddie was finally accepted as an ambassador for the Winter Olympics, first participating in the festivities ahead of the 2010 Vancouver Olympics and becoming the torchbearer in the relay for the Games.
-The 2016 film, Eddie the Eagle saw an all-star cast chronicle the story of his fascinating career.
-Today, Eddie Edwards is a wonderful Olympic Speaker and motivational speaker, able to engage guests with stories of his inspiring rise.
-Speaking on themes such as ski jumping, sporting success, publicity, personal endurance and resilience – the greatest underdog story in the history of athletics is an amazing one to hear and can motivate any team.
+Today, Eddie Edwards is a wonderful Olympic and motivational speaker, able to engage guests with stories of his inspiring rise to Olympic glory.
+Speaking on themes such as ski jumping, sporting success, publicity, personal endurance and resilience, the greatest underdog story in the history of athletics is an amazing one to hear and can motivate any team.

 To discuss the details of your event or book one of our exciting Olympic and Paralympic speakers, call a booking agent at Champions Olympic Speakers on 0207 1010 553 or complete our online contact form.